-Join us for a virtual three-day immersive experience with leading experts in the field to help address some of the effects of the pandemic as well as learn everyday SEL best practices!
-Both institutes will begin at 11 am est/10 am cst/8 am pst and end at 4 pm est/3 pm cst/1 pm pst.
+Join us for an immersive experience with leading experts in the field to help address some of the effects of the pandemic as well as learn everyday SEL best practices!
+The event will be on October 9th and October 16th.
+Both days will begin at 11 am est/10 am cst/8 am pst and end at 4 pm est/3 pm cst/1 pm pst.

 Have you tried new strategies with your students, only to hit a wall and revert back to what you were doing previously?
 If so, you are not alone!
 And we are here to help.
 One of the biggest challenges facing educators in schools is meeting the unique needs of students, especially when it comes to behavioral issues.
 Traditional discipline and punishments do not effectively change behaviors and continue to disproportionately harm our traditionally marginalized student populations at an alarming rate.

 We believe that relationship-based and equitable practices must be systemic and woven into the very fabric of classrooms and schools.
 We also believe that educators must have real strategies that don’t take away from classroom instruction time, but rather, enhance the learning environment so that more learning can occur.
 How is this possible?
 We train educators to focus on what is most important: